brianleetest/testGit/README.md

 People edit the file.
   testDir/testFile.txt
-  or one of the others as they do one-on-one groups testDir/moreFiles/ organize into groups to avoid a lot of merges
+  or one of the others as they do one-on-one groups testDir/moreFiles/ as people organize into groups to avoid a lot of merges.
-    (Maybe they add a new paragraph before the end).

 ---tell no one to do any more git pulls, until told and they only edit assigned  testFile.txt ---

-One person, group leader, in the group commits a change to the file his/her group is editing.
+One person, group leader, in the group commitw to the file that group is editing.
 ...git add
 ...git commit -m "My message"
 ...git push
-...Group can do more edits if they like.

-Leader person also commits several other files in a second separate commit, pushes
+Leader person also commits several other files in a second separate commit and pushes the files ...runs a loop  <tt>for i in {1..10}; do cp testCopy.txt tempFile$i.txt</tt> ; done ..git add temp*
-.. runs a loop
-   for i in {1..10}; do cp testCopy.txt tempFile$i.txt ; done
-..git add temp*
 ..git commit -m "Adding temp files"
 ..git push